effektif/admin-docs/docs/installation.rst

 In general, the configuration allows to configure the base URL of the Workflow Accelerator system, the mail server, the database connection and integrations with third party systems (e.g. Signavio).
 If you installed the Workflow Accelerator Script Engine, you need to configure the URL to the script engine as well.
 As described in :ref:`install-script-engine` the URL derives from the domain (``localhost`` for the same machine) and port the script engine is running on.
+If you installed the Workflow Accelerator Mail Relay, you need to enable the email trigger and set the email domain you have created during the setup.

 .. tabularcolumns:: |p{6cm}|p{9cm}|